wang0665/SmartDB-InfluxDB/InfluxDB.md

 Item Name | Description
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column

-The Database name is "SDB"

-The SERIES name is "SecondlyReading"

-For each device there will be a unique ID which in the database is named as "DeviceID"

-Each device will include 10 channel which is name as "ChannelId"
+"SDB" | This is the database name which Smart DB data were stored "SecondlyReading" | This is the series name which Smart DB raw data were stored "DeviceID" | This is used to trace/select a specified device based on its unique ID "ChannelId" | This is used to trace/select a specified channnel based on the channel